-- Do not exceed 50 mph (80 km/h) under any circumstances. - This tire gives a harsher ride and less traction on some road surfaces than the regular tire.
+• Do not exceed 50 mph (80 km/h) under any circumstances.

+- This tire gives a harsher ride and less traction on some road surfaces than the regular tire.
 Use greater caution while driving on this tire. - Do not mount snow chains on the compact spare. - The wheel of the compact spare tire is designed especially to fit your car.
-Do not use your spare tire on another vehicle unless it is the same make and model.
+Do not use your spare tire on another vehicle unless it is the same make and model. - On U.S. LX V-6 and all EX V-6 models Turn off the Traction Control System (see page 223).
+Driving with the compact spare tire may activate the TCS.